Side / Travelling in Sudan

 The town was also famous as the starting point of one of the most important camel caravan routes in Africa.
 Known as the Darb al-Arba'een, or Forty Days Road, this route carried ebony, spices, rich cloth, ivory and slaves from all parts of Africa to the Egyptian bazaars of Aswan and Asyut.

-Embassy of the Republic of the Sudan in Oslo, Norway
+Embassy of the Republic of the Sudan in Norway (Denmark and Iceland)

 Holtegata 28